 Explanative Museum literature in the Natural History Gallery and, ‘Defences of Animals’, a gallery publication from 1972, is used as a score for a performance and soundwork.
 This will recur intermittently around the collection over the duration of the exhibition.

 A section of the year-long display will be a rotating guest space for other artists and writers engaged in decolonial practice.
+The current guest contribution is a series of four drawings titled, ‘Exodus’ (2022), by Eve Morrison.

 ‘Defences of Animals’ (duration 30 mins) will be performed across the Natural History Gallery on various dates throughout the duration of the display.